gwalen/erc20_swapper_task/README.md

     revert AmountOutTooSmall();
 }
 ```
-If there is any error transaction reverts and user assets are untouched.
+If there is an error, the transaction reverts and the user's assets are untouched.

-In this case there is not danger of reentrancy attack but if contract would grow with new functionalities
+In this case, there is no danger of a reentrancy attack, but if the contract were to grow with new functionalities,
-it could be necessary to add special checks.
-Reentracy guards could be added using ReentrancyGuard impl from OpenZeppelin libs.
+it could become necessary to add special checks.
+Reentrancy guards could be added using the ReentrancyGuard impl from the OpenZeppelin libraries.

 * Is the exchange rate fair and correct?

-Parameter `minAmount` of `swapEtherToToken` function makes sure of that.
-This parameter is set by user and includes max slippage
+The parameter `minAmount` of the `swapEtherToToken` function ensures fairness.
+This parameter is set by the user and includes the maximum slippage
-user can handle.
-If exchange would return smaller amount than expected the method will revert.
+the user can handle.
+If the exchange were to return a smaller amount than expected, the method would revert.

 * Does the contract have an owner?

-In this case contract has an owner which could be considered as potential security issue because contract owner could update the impl
+In this case, the contract has an owner, which could be considered a potential security issue because the contract owner could update the implementation
-and for example send funds to himself.
-To prevent it Timelock was added as the contract owner with 48h timelock period before the proxy can be updated.
+and, for example, send funds to themselves.
+To prevent this, a Timelock was added as the contract owner with a 48-hour timelock period before the proxy can be updated.
 This should give users enough time to notice and stop using it.

-To make contract even more secure the Timelock executor could be set to Multisig eg.: 3/5 so prevent just one EOA from being able to perform update.
+To make the contract even more secure, the Timelock executor could be set to a Multisig, e.g., 3/5 to prevent just one EOA from being able to perform an update.

-Another option could be to add intermediary contract that is not upgradable and which only calls `Swapper.swapEtherToToken` and performs the output token balance check.
+Another option could be to add an intermediary contract that is not upgradable and which only calls `Swapper.swapEtherToToken` and performs the output token balance check.
-Than timelock would not be needed as primary security issue when contract is not making correct swaps would be guarded by immutable contract serving as a facade.
+Then, a timelock would not be needed as the primary security issue—when the contract is not making correct swaps—would be guarded by an immutable contract serving as a facade.
-This would add another layer of indirection and with extra gas cost but additional security measures.
+This would add another layer of indirection and with extra gas cost, but would offer additional security measures.

-#### 2. Performance.
+#### 2. Performance

-* How much gas will the swapEtherToToken execution and the deployment take?
+* How much gas will the `swapEtherToToken` execution and the deployment take?

-Deployment has extra cost of deploying timelock contract and proxy in addition to Swapper contract.
-Those contracts are light and should
+Deployment incurs an extra cost from deploying the Timelock contract and the proxy in addition to the Swapper contract itself.
+These contracts are lightweight and should
-not introduce substantial cost increase.
+not introduce a substantial cost increase.

-Execution cost is mainly the wrapping of ether into WETH and cost of external call to dex.
+The execution cost is mainly from wrapping Ether into WETH and the cost of the external call to the DEX.

-#### 3. Upgradeability.
+#### 3. Upgradeability

-* How can the contract be updated if e.g. the DEX it uses has a critical vulnerability and/or the liquidity gets drained?
+* How can the contract be updated if, for example, the DEX it uses has a critical vulnerability and/or the liquidity gets drained?

-Swapper smart contract implement UUPSProxy pattern.
-Owner (timelock) can update the implementation if needed.
+The Swapper smart contract implements the UUPS pattern.
+The owner (Timelock) can update the implementation if necessary.
-Keeper role of Swapper can additional pause the contract if there is major bug and trading must stop immediately.
+Additionally, the Keeper role of Swapper can pause the contract if there is a major bug and trading must stop immediately.

 #### 4. Usability and interoperability.
 Are other contracts able to interoperate with it?

 * Is the contract usable for EOAs?

-Yes contract is usable for EOAs either manually using etherscan or with UI written in for eg.: typescript.
+Yes, the contract is usable for EOAs, either manually using Etherscan or with any client (written with, for example ethers-js).

 * Are other contracts able to interoperate with it?

-Yes other contracts can use it.
-There are not there are no obstacles do it.
+Yes, other contracts can use it.
+There are no obstacles to doing so.

 #### 5. Readability and code quality.
 Are the code and design understandable and error-tolerant?
 Is the contract easily testable?

 * Are the code and design understandable and error-tolerant?

-I did my best to make in understandable and error-tolerant adding comments and using OpenZeppelin libraries which are widely used and audited.
+I have done my best to ensure they are understandable and error-tolerant by adding comments and utilizing OpenZeppelin libraries, which are widely used and audited.

 * Is the contract easily testable?

-To make sure of it I have provided a simple test suite written in forge.
+To ensure testability, I have provided a simple test suite written in Forge.